i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 HTTP GET
 --------

+This is the most typical use case, and most non-HTTP streaming use cases will be identical to this use case as well.
+A small initial message is sent, a reply follows, and additional messages are sent in both directions.

+An HTTP GET generally fits in a single I2NP message.
 Alice sends a small request with a single new Session message, bundling a reply leaseset.
 Alice includes immediate ratchet to new key.
 Includes sig to bind to destination.
 No ack requested.